 The production, directed by Francesca Zambello, will mark the first time Aida has been staged in The Kennedy Center in 25 years.The epic tale of a young Ethiopian princess enslaved by the Egyptians, expresses “the timeless conflict of duty versus desire rising like a pyramid.”

-In addition to “vibrant hieroglyphics and calligraphy,” the production will feature “spirited dance and the breathtaking acrobatics of parkour.”
+In addition to “vibrant hieroglyphics and calligraphy,” the production will feature “spirited dance and breathtaking acrobatics.”

 The production will be sung in Italian with Projected English Titles.